School Breakfast and Lunch Programs

 How to Apply:

-Families fill out free and reduced-price meal applications at the beginning of the school year or are notified by the school that their child has been identified through a Direct Certification Matching Process (DCMP) as free eligible based on SNAP or Medicaid, if applicable.
+Applications are not required for CEP schools.
+Those who attend Provision 2 schools in their base year of operation will be asked to complete a free and reduced-price meal application at the beginning of the school year or will be notified by the school that their child has been identified through a Direct Certification Matching Process (DCMP) as free-eligible based on SNAP or Medicaid, if applicable.

 When completing a free and reduced-price meal application, information about family size, income and sources of income are required.